Conversion

 • Jefford, Clayton N. (ed.).
 1995.
 The Didache in Context: Essays on Its Test, History, and Transmission.
 Leiden: Brill.

 • Justin Martyr.
 1948.
-Writings of Justin Martyr: The First Apology, the Second Apology, Dialogue with Trypho, Exhortation to the Greeks, Discourse to the Greeks, the Monarch.
+Writings of Justin Martyr: The First Apology, The Second Apology, Dialogue with Trypho, Exhortation to the Greeks, Discourse to the Greeks, The Monarch.
 Fathers of the Church 6.
 Washington, D.C.: Catholic University of America Press.

 • Kalu, Ogbu.
 2008.
 African Pentecostalism: An Introduction.
 New York: Oxford University Press.